 What is a Neighborhood Clean-up?

-A Neighborhood clean-up is a program facilitated by the Neighborhood Housing Office to encourage UWM Students to clean-up the community surrounding UWM by picking up garbage around the neighborhood.
+A Neighborhood clean-up is a program facilitated by the Off Campus Resource Center to encourage UWM Students to clean-up the community surrounding UWM by picking up garbage around the neighborhood.

 Neighborhood Clean-Up Learning Outcomes